 C's Story

 C joined Watsi on April 7th, 2014.
-Nine years ago, C joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-C's most recent donation traveled 8,100 miles to support Ian, a 5-year-old boy from Kenya, for surgery on his broken arm.
+Ten years ago, C joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+C's most recent donation traveled 8,100 miles to support Jane, a bright and resilient 7-year-old from Kenya, to fund clubfoot treatment.

 Impact